NFL Games In The UK

 American football is America’s game.
 A lot of different nations have their own sport or an athletic activity they can rightly and proudly call their own.
 For the Australians, it’s Aussie Rules football.
 For the Japanese, it’s sumo wrestling.
-For the Thai’s, it’s Muay Thai kickboxing.
+For people in Thailand, it’s Muay Thai kickboxing.
 Sure, these sports have surfaced at the grassroots level (and beyond in some cases) in other regions of the world, but will nonetheless remain an intrinsic part of the nation in which they were born.

 The NFL, or American football in general, is wholly American – rugged, patriotic, vast, complex, awe-inspiring and soaked in consumerism.
 Imagine then, if you will, the hullabaloo that went on when it was officially announced that wheels were in motion for NFL fixtures to take place on British soil.
 Such a thing was unthinkable a few decades ago.
 But American football is changing.
 Once, it was America’s and America’s only.
 Now, the officials at the National Football League have decided it’s time to share their game with us – their transatlantic cousins.
 By playing a few games a year in the United Kingdom, the NFL have shown the world their eagerness to diversify, as well as a willingness to incorporate foreign culture into their beloved national sport.